RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 ## Backend

-1. Web scraping & Automation.
+1. Web scraping & Automation using Selenium, Beautiful Soup and Requests libraries
 2. ETL Pipeline: using python and pandas, raw data is extracted, transformed into a usable format and loaded into postgreSQL database.
 3. Database: Schema Design - Indexing - Data Integrity - Backup & Recovery.
-4. Machine Learning & Predictive Analysis: Model Training - Evaluation and Prediction.

 <br>